mikeizbicki/cmc-csci040/project_00/README.md

      - [ ] be named `index.html`

-     - [ ] contain a "follow" link to the course webpage (https://github.com/mikeizbicki/cmc-csci040) and a "follow" link to Mike Izbicki's personal webpage (https://izbicki.me)
+     - [ ] *contain a "follow" link to the course webpage (https://github.com/mikeizbicki/cmc-csci040) and a "follow" link to Mike Izbicki's personal webpage (https://izbicki.me)*

+        > **Note:** See [this tutorial](https://ahrefs.com/blog/nofollow-links/) for details.
 I want that sweet, sweet pagerank...

      - [ ] contain either an unordered or ordered list (`<ul>` or `<ol>`) with at least 3 list items (`<li>`)